Prospects for Direct Electron Detectors in Ultrafast Electron Diffraction and Scattering Experiments: Results

-Normalization of acquired UED(s) images is an important means to improve experimental SNR by reducing the impact of the source noise described in the previous section.
-The ability to perform full-frame readout above 1\,kHz with HPCDs allows the exploration of shot-to-shot UED(S) data normalization strategies that have the potential to further improve SNR in UED(S) data, but have been impossible to implement with low frame-rate cameras due to the relatively long integration time required before image readout.
-Here we comprehensively investigate the impact of the (normalization) exposure time window on the SNR of pump-probe UED(S) data to see if significant benefits are obtained by moving towards a shot-to-shot normalization scheme in these experiments.
-To this end, we recorded a UED dataset from a 10\,nm-thick polycrystalline Pt film on a freestanding 50\,nm SiN membrane (the same sample investigated in the previous section), photoexcited with 150\,fs laser pulses centered at 780\,nm using a fluence of 0.1\,\mJcm at 1\,kHz repetition rate.
-We recorded a total of 60,000 single-shot diffraction images at 50 time-delay points, allowing the direct comparison of exposure times from single-shot to one minute using this single dataset.
+Here, we comprehensively investigate the impact of the exposure time (number of pulses acquired per image) on the SNR of pump-probe UED(S) data to see if significant benefits are obtained by moving toward a shot-to-shot (self-)normalization scheme in these experiments.
+We emphasize that the analysis in this section is entirely conducted in the low electron-dose limit, where count losses are negligible and simple summation of detector frames is a reliable measure of the electron dose.
+The $P_0$ counting method is not required at such low fluences and is not feasible for low-exposure-time images.
+To this end, we recorded a UED(S) dataset from a 10\,nm-thick polycrystalline Pt film on a freestanding 50\,nm SiN membrane, photoexcited with 150\,fs laser pulses centered at 780\,nm using a fluence of 0.1\,\mJcm at 1\,kHz repetition rate.
+We recorded a total of $N\!=\!60,\!000$ single-shot diffraction images at 50 pump-probe time-delay points, allowing the direct comparison of exposure times from 1\,ms (single shot) to 1\,min (60,000 shots) using this single dataset.
 Handling single-shot datasets of this size requires efficient storage and integration techniques; a suggested implementation approach used by the authors is outlined in Appendix~\ref{sec:data_management}.

 From the transient differential diffraction intensity in a Debye-Scherrer ring